-- - Continuous sidewalks, free of obstruction, buffered from traffic by landscape or setbacks, and shaded by awnings or trees where appropriate. - Street furnishings, including benches, trash receptacles, bus shelters, and lighting, as appropriate to the surroundings in urban settings. - Crosswalks with safety features spaced appropriately on collectors and arterials.

-15-1.2 Provide direct routes between destinations, minimizing potential conflicts between pedestrians and automobiles, and connecting sidewalks and building entrances.
+- 6.9.17: 15-1.1 Design pedestrian facilities for designated roadways in urban and suburban areas to include the following considerations: - Continuous sidewalks, free of obstruction, buffered from traffic by landscape or setbacks, and shaded by awnings or trees where appropriate. - Street furnishings, including benches, trash receptacles, bus shelters, and lighting, as appropriate to the surroundings in urban settings. - Crosswalks spaced appropriately on collectors and arterials. - 6.9.18: 15-1.2 Provide direct routes between destinations, minimizing potential conflicts between pedestrians and automobiles, and connecting sidewalks and building entrances.